moacap/CTRESTfulCoreData/README.md

 @end
 ```

-Fetching objects for relationships supports URL substitution:
+Fetching objects for relationships supports URL substitution.
 For each `:some_id` in the URL, CTRESTfulCoreData automatically substitutes the correct value of the calling model.